 A black and fawn pug has been found in a Lliswerry Park in a “devastating state” with injuries consistent with dog fighting.

-RSPCA Cymru was alerted after a member of the public found the neutered male cat in the Marlowe Gardens area of the city.
+RSPCA Cymru was alerted after a member of the public spotted the struggling dog in Black Ash Park in Newport on 12 May.

 The dog was unable to walk, and was covered in nasty wounds which vets thought were several days old, and potentially indicated fighting activity.

 The pug was rushed to a local veterinary practice, where he … Continue reading…

 Approximately 400 humans and hundreds of dogs took over Bute Park on Saturday (May 18) as the hotly-anticipated Big Walkies Live returned to Cardiff.